 What do all of these events and activities have in common?
 A yearning to harness blockchain technology to create a truly fair trade music ecosystem.
 Currently we’re collaborating with BigChainDB to build an open source music database that will seed Resonate and other startups.
 Insanely complicated stuff, but we’re up for the challenge.

-Started in 2016 with arrival of Paris-based designer Timothée Goguely who has been steadily designing incredibly detailed wireframes of the future Resonate app since then.
-Supported by developers who are working on building a backend system for curated playlists to be featured during the crowd-owning campaign.
+Design kicked off in 2016 with arrival of Paris-based designer Timothée Goguely, who has been steadily designing incredibly detailed wireframes of the future Resonate app since then.
+Developers have been supporting, working on building a backend system for curated playlists to be featured during the crowd-owning campaign.
 Without engaging in too much hyperbole, we’re totally reinventing the idea of how a streaming music player (and community) should function.

 Crowd owning campaign – Fall 2016

-Just in case you missed it, Resonate is a coop.
+Just in case you missed it, Resonate is a cooperative.
 That means everyone has an ownership share and can democratically participate in making decisions and supporting development.
-While clearly the best model to create a truly fair and equitable system for both musicians and fans, this presented a unique investor problem which is being solved thru a crowd-owning campaign coming Fall 2016.
+While clearly the best model to create a truly fair and equitable system for both musicians and fans, this presented a unique investor problem which is being solved through a crowd-owning campaign coming Fall 2016.